Saudi Aramco: 2020s

 In February 2022, following crude's ascent to nearly $95 per barrel, Saudi Arabia's Aramco boosted oil prices for clients in Asia, the United States, and Europe.
 In March 2022, Houthi fighters attacked an Aramco storage site in Jeddah causing a fire in two storage tanks.
-The incident occurred during qualifying for the 2022 Saudi Arabian Grand Prix.

-On 11 May 2022, Saudi Aramco became the largest (most valuable) company in the world by market cap, surpassing Apple Inc.

-In August 2022, Saudi Aramco announced that it would acquire Valvoline's petroleum unit for $2.65 billion.
+The incident occurred during the closing part of the first practice session for the 2022 Saudi Arabian Grand Prix, with first reports coming just after 17:40 local time.
+After closed-door discussions between Formula One officials, all ten teams, and local officials, the remaining sessions went ahead as planned.
+On 11 May 2022, Saudi Aramco became the largest (most valuable) company in the world by market cap, surpassing Apple Inc. In August 2022, Saudi Aramco announced that it would acquire Valvoline's petroleum unit for $2.65 billion.

-In March 2023, Saudi Aramco announced that they had seen record profits of $161 billion as prices of petrol soared following the Corona-virus pandemic.
+In March 2023, Saudi Aramco announced that they had seen record profits of $161 billion as prices of petrol soared following the COVID-19 pandemic.
 The figures eclipsed the numbers posted by ExxonMobil and Shell, who reported $55.7 and $39.9 billion in profit respectively.
+In March 2023, Saudi Aramco announced it was going to acquire a 10% stake in China's Rongsheng Petrochemical Co.
+Ltd, with an estimated purchase price of $3.6 billion, and plans to build a new refining and petrochemical complex in northeast China through a joint venture.

+In September 2023, it was announced that Saudi Aramco had reached an agreement with the Latin American private equity fund, Southern Cross Group to acquire the Santiago-headquartered fuel retailer, Esmax Distribución SPA, operator of Petrobras-branded service stations in Chile.
+The acquisition marks Saudi Aramco's entry into the South American fuel retailing market, and beginning in May 2024, the 300 Petrobras service stations in Chile will be gradually converted to Aramco service stations.
+In September 2023, Indian engineering and construction giant Larsen & Toubro (L&T) signed a contract with Saudi Aramco.
+The Jafoor unconventional gas development expansion project in Saudi Arabia where L&T will build a gas processing plant and major processing facilities is worth $2.9 billion.
+In December 2023, Saudi Aramco acquired 40% shares in Gas & Oil Pakistan for an undisclosed amount.

+Today, based on Yahoo Finance, Aramco's market cap is SAR 6.279T.
+Aramco is deemed to be the most profitable firm in history.
+It costs the firm $3.75 to produce each barrel, which is the lowest among all oil/gas firms.

 Operation

 Saudi Aramco is headquartered in Dhahran, but its operations span the globe and include exploration, production, refining, chemicals, distribution and marketing.
 All these activities of the company are monitored by the Saudi Arabian Ministry of Petroleum and Mineral Resources together with the Supreme Council for Petroleum and Minerals.
 However, the ministry has much more responsibility in this regard than the council.